Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Results

 As discussed earlier, the effectiveness of a tip critically depends on whether humans are able to understand it and implement it effectively.
 This involves both complying with the tip's suggested actions as well as modifying other portions of their strategy to make full use of the tip.
-Here, we examine compliance with the tips; we examine learning strategies beyond the tips below.
-In particular, Figure \ref{compliance} shows the fraction of participants that complied with the tip they were offered in each condition.\footnote{Importantly, participants were not informed of the source of the tip (i.e., algorithm or human suggestions), so any variation in compliance is due to the content of the tip rather than algorithmic aversion~\cite{dietvorst2015algorithm}.} As can be seen, participants increasingly comply with the tips shown over time in all conditions.
+First, we examine compliance with the tips.
+Note that participants were not informed of the source of the tip (i.e., algorithm or human), so any variation in compliance is due to the content of the tip, rather than behavioral reactions to its source~\citep[e.g., algorithmic aversion, see][]{dietvorst2015algorithm}.

-Compliance with the baseline tip was relatively low in both configurations, suggesting that participants did not find it as useful.
-Alternatively, compliance with the human-suggested tip was higher than compliance with our tip, particularly in the disrupted configuration; most likely, the human-suggested tip is more intuitive since it was devised by humans.
-In contrast, even if our tip is correct, it can be highly counterintuitive---in the disrupted scenario, our tip ``Server should cook twice'' is counterintuitive since the server is very slow at cooking, yet this strategy is the only way to achieve optimal performance.